hyunbo9/phantom-traffic-jam-with-turtle-moudle/README.md

 Used Library : Numpy, PyQt5, Turtle

-Assuming that the probability of breaking is based on a Poisson distribution.
+Assum that the probability of braking is based on a Poisson distribution.